dsj7419/python-learning-by-projects/05-modular-programming/README.md

 Now that you have a clear understanding of the project requirements and structure, it's time to start coding!
 Remember to test your application thoroughly and ensure each module functions as expected.

+- **Starting Point:** Utilize the code skeleton in the chapter's [`/code/`](https://github.com/05-modular-programming/code/) folder as a foundation for your Note-Keeping App.
+- **Solution:** If you find yourself stuck or simply curious about one possible implementation, peek into the [`/code/answer/`](https://github.com/05-module-programming/code/answer/) folder.
+Remember, there are multiple ways to solve programming challenges, and the provided solution is just one of them.

 ### Tips

 - Ensure you handle edge cases such as division by zero in your calculator module.